jenkinsci/oic-auth-plugin/docs/FAQ.md

 *Workaround*

-This was solved by installin the [Strict Crumb Issuer](https://plugins.jenkins.io/strict-crumb-issuer/) plugin.
+This was solved by installing the [Strict Crumb Issuer](https://plugins.jenkins.io/strict-crumb-issuer/) plugin.
 Relevant JCasC configuration is the following:

 ```jenkins: